 - Cover the baby's feet loosely tight covers restrict movement.

 As your child ages, be aware of their walking patterns.
-Feet which turn out or in as the child walks signal an underlying issue.
+Feet which turn out or in as the child walks could be completely normal or signal an underlying issue.
 Foot pain or swelling without explanation could be a sign of a serious condition and should not be ignored.

 The feet of children grow very quickly, and it is also important to ensure that children always have properly fitting shoes.
 If you do notice anything out of the ordinary, contact your child's trusted podiatrist as soon as possible.